viveleroi/prism/CONTRIBUTING.md

 ## Development

-Configure IntelliJ to run the `prism-bukkit-loader - runServer` task.
+Configure IntelliJ to run the `prism-paper-loader - runServer` task.
 It will build the plugin and run the server with it.

-Or, use gradle: `./gradlew -p prism-bukkit-loader runServer`.
+Or, use gradle: `./gradlew -p prism-paper-loader runServer`.

 The version of the paper server used can be set via `paper-server-version` in `gradle.properties`.

-Server files and plugin configs will be inside `prism-bukkit-loader/run`.
+Server files and plugin configs will be inside `prism-paper-loader/run`.

 ## Pull Requests